thefalc/podcast-research-agent/README.md

 Kafka and Flink, running on Confluent Cloud, are used to move data around between services.
 The web application doesn't know anything about LLMs, Kafka, or Flink.

-The **http-sinks** are API endpoints called by Confluent to consume messages from Kafka topics.
-These APIs serve as the data engineering pipeline to process URLs and convert the data into embeddings to be used ot genreate a podcast research brief.
+The **research-agent** are API endpoints called by Confluent to consume messages from Kafka topics.
+These APIs serve as agents for mining the research source material and generating a podcast brief.